mondaugen/856_for_zellersasn/doc/manual.md

 Before going through all the controls on the 856, we'll take you through a tutorial to get a flavour for what can be done with it.

-See the "setting up" section to set up the pedal before proceeding.
+See the “setting up” section to set up the pedal before proceeding.

-To reset all the parameters hold the STRIDE/ABS/(UNI) switch in the down position while clicking the FADE/GAIN/(FBK) switch in the downward direction twice.
+To reset all the parameters hold the STRIDE/ABS/UNI switch in the down position while clicking the FADE/GAIN/FBK switch in the downward direction twice.

-Set the controls to control note set 1 by putting the N1/BAR/N2/N3 switch in the upward position.
+Set the controls to control note set 1 by putting the N1/N2/N3 switch in the upward position.

 Put the pedal in R=B mode by putting the FREE/R=B/AREC switch in the middle